RosettaCommons/demos/tutorials/advanced_rosetta_scripting/README.md

 ...
 ```

 And that's it!
 Let's try running this.
 The complete script is provided as grid\_sampling\_example/grid\_sampling\_with\_design.xml.
+This time, the jobs that carry out design will take a bit longer -- perhaps two minutes or so to run through all jobs.
+(It's for this reason that we added the filters!)
 As in the [introductory RosettaScripting tutorial](../rosetta_scripting/README.md), we use the "-jd2:failed_job_exception false" option to prevent Rosetta from exiting with error status at the end due to the jobs that we expect will fail filters.

 ```bash
 $> cp grid_sampling_example/1ubq.pdb grid_sampling_example/grid_sampling_with_design.xml grid_sampling_example/core_resfile.txt .